PastorGL/OneRing/CONFIG.md

-There is a DSL named TDL3 that stands for One Ring Task Definition Language.
-(There also are TDL1 and TDL2, but they're discussed in other topics.)
+There is a domain specific language named TDL3 that stands for One Ring Task Definition Language.
+(There also are DSLs named TDL1 and TDL2, but they're discussed in other topics.)

-For the language object model, see [TaskDefinitionLanguage.java](./Commons/src/main/java/ash/nazg/config/tdl/TaskDefinitionLanguage.java), but the main form intended for human use isn't JSON but a simple non-sectioned .ini (or Java's .properties) file.
-We refer to this file as tasks.ini (or tasks.json).
+For the language's object model, see [TaskDefinitionLanguage.java](./Commons/src/main/java/ash/nazg/config/tdl/TaskDefinitionLanguage.java).
+Note that the main form intended for human use isn't JSON but a simple non-sectioned .ini (or Java's .properties) file.
+We refer to this file as tasks.ini, or just a config.

 Let we explore its structure by an advanced example.
-(For less advanced examples, search this repository resources for test configurations, there are plenty of them.)
+(For less advanced examples, search this repository's resources for test configurations, there are plenty of them.)

 ```properties
 spark.meta.distcp.wrap=both